Elizabeth City, NC

 Expected Work Hours

-- Master of Science degree in chemistry from a regionally accredited college or university.
+- Bachelor's degree in communications, marketing, business administration or related field from a regionally accredited college or university.

 Salary is based on experience.

 The role of the Executive Director, Foundation, with guidance from the College President and Foundation Board of Directors, is to direct, coordinate, evaluate and improve the college's efforts related to fundraising for scholarships, capital and program needs, and other college support.
 In addition, the Executive Director, Foundation will work collaboratively with the President and other college staff to develop and mature effective community partnerships.